Kamakhya–SMVT Bengaluru AC Superfast Express: Accidents

 On 8 October 2022, A 31-year-old lady travelling with her 3-year-old child and elderly mother slipped and fell between platform no. 1 and the adjoining tracks while hurriedly boarding a moving 12551 SMVT Bengaluru–Kamakhya AC Superfast Express with a manually operated door at SMVT Bengaluru.
 The lady was initially saved by an officer of the Government Railway Police, who pulled her out onto the platform.
 She had a fractured arm but unfortunately died while en route to the Bowring & Lady Curzon Hospitals in Shivajinagara, Bengaluru.

+On 30 March 2025, 11 coaches of the train was derailed near Nergundi Junction railway station in Cuttack district at 11:45 am, one person have been killed in this accident with 25 persons hospitalized. this is the second train of SMVT bengaluru being involved in a train accident in odisha, last time was on 2 June when Howrah–SMVT Bengaluru Superfast Express collided with Coromandel Express near Bahanaga Bazar railway station which is now known as the 2023 Odisha train collision.